 - Be prepared to describe your symptoms in as much detail as possible.

 - Community-Based Physical Activity Programs for Arthritis.

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our Safe Pain Management page.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can:

-The following articles provide some of the best scientific evidence related to physical therapy treatment of hip osteoarthritis and hip replacement.
+The following articles and websites provide some of the best scientific evidence for the treatment of hip osteoarthritis.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The article titles are linked either to a PubMed* abstract of the article or to the free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

 You Might Also Like...

 Health TipsArthritis: Find a Community-based Physical Activity Program

 Regular physical activity can benefit your physical, mental, and social health, and prevent or improve many chronic conditions.
 These community-based physical